DavidVujic/python-polylith/projects/poetry_polylith_plugin/README.md

 ### Commands
 Creating a new repo.

-create a directory for your code and the basic Poetry setup
+create a directory for your code and the basic Poetry setup:

 ``` shell
 mkdir my-repo-folder